 Measure your progress

-Keep taking practice tests from time to time (to know how many tests to take and when, read this post) and carefully analyze your performance in Quant.
+Keep taking practice tests from time to time and carefully analyze your performance in Quant.
 Keep a close tab on the type of questions you are getting wrong and the kind of mistakes you are making (speed? accuracy?)
 As you solve more and more problems, you will have more data to analyze, and this will help you identify error patterns.
 Then you can focus all your energy on fixing these.